Journal articles

 The Journal of Crisis Intervention and Suicide Prevention, 2024

-Emerson, Aitken, Arciuli, King, Llewellyn & Kavanagh
+Authors: Emerson, Aitken, Arciuli, King, Llewellyn & Kavanagh

 This research looks at self-harm among adolescents with and without disabilities in the United Kingdom.
 The researchers used data from the Millennium Cohort Study, which followed a large group of children born around the year 2000.
 The authors found that adolescents with disabilities were much more likely to engage in self-harming behaviors compared to those without disabilities.

-Bishop, Llewellyn, Kavanagh, Badland, Bailie, Stancliffe, Emerson, Fortune & Aitken
+Authors: Bishop, Llewellyn, Kavanagh, Badland, Bailie, Stancliffe, Emerson, Fortune & Aitken

 We know from previous research that disabled people are more likely to feel lonely than non-disabled people.
 It was not known if this had changed over time.
 This study uses Australian survey data collected across 18 years to find out.
 It found that disabled people are 1.5 to 1.9 times more likely to be lonely than non-disabled people.
 This has not changed in Australia for almost 20 years.

-Emerson, Stancliffe, Aitken, Bailie, Bishop, Badland, Llewellyn & Kavanagh
+Authors: Emerson, Stancliffe, Aitken, Bailie, Bishop, Badland, Llewellyn & Kavanagh

 This study looked at loneliness over time for people with and without disabilities in the United Kingdom.
 It used household survey data to do this.
 The researchers were interested in ongoing loneliness, where people feel lonely for long periods of time.
 It shows that disabled people are twice as likely to experience ongoing loneliness.